 3. On the first page decide if your child is going to use e-mail with the account.
 If an e-mail address is needed, enter the e-mail address in the address field, as shown in Figure 5.1 and click Next.

 4. The page to enter personal details required for a Microsoft account appears as shown in Figure 5.2.
 This information is mandatory.
-Fill in the details and click Next.
+Fill in the details and click Next.7.
+The final page that appears (shown in Figure 5.3), gives you the opportunity to create and add the child account and apply family monitoring to it.
+Click Finish to complete the process.

 5. The page to enter Security information appears.
 This information is also mandatory.
 Fill in the information for the account and click Next.